 - The exam is administered in a location with a computer and printer available.
-Answers will be completed according to a pre-specified template.
+Answers are completed according to a pre-specified template.

 - The exam is administered on a computer.
 Use of books and notes are permitted.
-You will not be permitted to search the Internet or access electronic notes.
+You are not permitted to search the internet or access electronic notes.
 Any class notes you want to use must be printed and bought with you.
-Please either leave your pager at home or turn it off. iPhones, iPads, or any other type of smartphones and other computer devices will not be allowed into the exam room.
+Please either leave your pager at home or turn it off.
+Smartphones, tablets and other computer devices are not allowed into the exam room.

 - You have six hours to complete the exam, with three hours devoted to each of the two exercises:

 - One session involves reviewing a journal article according to the Journal of the American Medical Association's "Users' Guides to the Medical Literature."

 - One session involves a hypothetical clinical problem.
 You are asked to define the research question and outline a research design that addresses this question.

 - The Written Comprehensive Examination may not be taken more than twice.
 In alignment with Mayo Clinic Graduate School of Biomedical Sciences policy (must be logged in to the Mayo Clinic network), failing the exam twice results in dismissal from the Postdoctoral Master's Degree Program.

 Exam results take up to eight weeks.
 The CCaTS education specialist will notify you and your mentor of your exam results.

 Members of the CCaTS Written Comprehensive Examination Subcommittee review the exams and provide written evaluations.

 If you receive a high pass, you and your mentor will receive the Written Examination Report Form.
 The appropriate Mayo Clinic Graduate School of Biomedical Sciences form will be completed by CCaTS and forwarded to Mayo Clinic Graduate School of Biomedical Sciences.